MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 > [!IMPORTANT]
 > Co-authoring and sensitivity labels cannot be deployed to some users only, as any new labels will not be visible to users with an older version of the Office client.
 >
-For more information about co-authoring support, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-coauthoring).
+> For more information about co-authoring support, see the [Microsoft 365 documentation](/microsoft-365/compliance/sensitivity-labels-coauthoring), especially [documented limitations](/microsoft-365/compliance/sensitivity-labels-coauthoring).
+>

 #### Supported versions for co-authoring and sensitivity labels

 All apps, services, and operation tools in your tenant must support co-authoring.

 Before you start, make sure that your system complies with the version requirements listed in the [Microsoft 365 prerequisites for co-authoring](/microsoft-365/compliance/sensitivity-labels-coauthoring#prerequisites).

+We recommend that you always use the latest Office version available.
+Earlier versions may cause unexpected results, such as not being able to see labels in Azure Information Protection, or no policy enforcement.

 > [!NOTE]
 > While sensitivity labels can be applied on files in Office 97-2003 formats, such as  **.doc**, **.ppt**, and **.xls**, co-authoring for these file types is not supported.
 Once a label is applied on a newly-created file, or a file in the advanced file format, such as **.docx**, **.pptx**, and **.xlsx**, saving the file in an Office 97-2003 format will cause the label to be removed.